The Battle of Ranskoor Av Kolos: Ratings

 "The Battle of Ranskoor Av Kolos" was watched by 5.32 million viewers overnight, a share of 26.4% of the total United Kingdom TV audience, making it the fourth-highest overnight viewership for the night and the 21st-highest overnight viewership for the week on overnights across all UK channels.
 The episode received an official total of 6.65 million viewers across all UK channels, making it the 18th most watched programme of the week, and it had an Audience Appreciation Index score of 79.

 Critical response

 The episode earned mixed reviews.
 It holds an approval rating of 73%, based on 22 reviews, and an average score of 6.3/10 on Rotten Tomatoes.
 The website's critical consensus reads, "After a season of swashbuckling adventures, 'The Battle of Ranskoor Av Kolos' feels too familiar to truly satisfy as a Doctor Who finale — but it does well enough to inspire hope that future seasons of Jodie Whittaker's tenure may pack more of a punch."
+A critical study of the episode has been made for the Black Archive book series.